salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

 ## Part 1.
 Phylogenetic analyses

 Phylogenomics aims at establishing the evolutionary relationships between organisms using genome data.
 However, not all parts of a genome evolve at the same rate or completely independently since their split from a common ancestor, due to, for example, past recombination events or strong positive selection acting deferentially on particular genes and lineages.
-These scenarios may cause phylogenies to reflect different histories across the genome.
-Sarbecoviruses genomes, including SARS-CoV2, are not an exception.
-At least 15 recombination fragments have been identified when comparing most relevant Sarbecoviruses genomes.
-In fact, SARS-CoV-2 show recombination events from different donor Sarbecoviruses strains, some of them spanning functionally important domains of the protein Spike, which point to their putative adaptive nature.
+These scenarios may cause phylogenies to reflect different histories across the genome. sarbecoviruses genomes, including SARS-CoV2, are not an exception.
+At least 15 recombination fragments have been identified when comparing most relevant sarbecoviruses genomes.
+In fact, SARS-CoV-2 show recombination events from different donor sarbecoviruses strains, some of them spanning functionally important domains of the protein Spike, which point to their putative adaptive nature.

 </br>
 </br>